Patricia McKissack

-Patricia C. "Pat" McKissack (née Carwell; August 9, 1944 – April 7, 2017) was a prolific African American children's writer.
-She was the author of over 100 books, including Dear America books A Picture of Freedom: The Diary of Clotee, a Slave Girl; Color Me Dark: The Diary of Nellie Lee Love, The Great Migration North; and Look to the Hills: The Diary of Lozette Moreau, a French Slave Girl.
+Patricia C. McKissack (née Carwell; August 9, 1944 – April 7, 2017) was a prolific African-American children's writer.
+She was the author of more than 100 books, including Dear America books A Picture of Freedom: The Diary of Clotee, a Slave Girl; Color Me Dark: The Diary of Nellie Lee Love, The Great Migration North; and Look to the Hills: The Diary of Lozette Moreau, a French Slave Girl.
 She also wrote a novel for The Royal Diaries series: Nzingha: Warrior Queen of Matamba.
 Notable standalone works include Flossie & the Fox (1986), The Dark-Thirty: Southern Tales of the Supernatural (1992), and Sojourner Truth: Ain't I a Woman?
 (1992).
 What is Given from the Heart was published posthumously in 2019.

 McKissack lived in St. Louis.
-In addition to her solo work, McKissack co-wrote many books with her husband, Fredrick, with whom she also co-won the Regina Medal in 1998.
-Fredrick died in April 2013 at the age of 73.
+In addition to her solo work, she co-wrote many books with her husband, Fredrick, with whom she also co-won the Regina Medal in 1998.
+McKissack died in April 2017 at the age of 73.

 Patricia McKissack was also a board member of the National Children's Book and Literacy Alliance, a national not-for-profit that actively advocates for literacy, literature, and libraries.

 She also published under the names L'Ann Carwell, Pat McKissack, and Patricia C. McKissack.